Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/PAI-1-aptamer.md

 <p class="header_box" id="description">Description</p>
-<font>In 2009, Charlene M Blake et al. used the SELEX method to isolate the aptamer with high compatibility for the serine protease inhibitor plasminogen activator inhibitor-1 (PAI-1).
+<p>In 2009, Charlene M Blake et al. used the SELEX method to isolate the aptamer with high compatibility for the serine protease inhibitor plasminogen activator inhibitor-1 (PAI-1).
 They determined that aptamers WT-15 binds to PAI-1 in a region that spans the heparin- and vitronectin-binding domains, inhibiting the PAI-1/vitronectin interaction.
-The PAI-1 aptamer WT-15 demonstrates therapeutic potential as an antimetastatic agent and could possibly be used as an adjuvant to traditional chemotherapy for breast cancer<sup>[<a href="#ref6" style="color:#520049">6</a>]</sup>.<br></font>
+The PAI-1 aptamer WT-15 demonstrates therapeutic potential as an antimetastatic agent and could possibly be used as an adjuvant to traditional chemotherapy for breast cancer<sup>[<a href="#ref6" style="color:#520049">6</a>]</sup>.<br></p>

 <p class="header_box" id="SELEX">SELEX</p>